The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-To give a flavor of the HFB equations at this point, we formally assume the pair interaction potential to be a delta distribution, $v(x)=g\delta(x)$ with coupling constant~$g\geq0$.
+To give a first impression of the HFB equations \eqref{eq:BHF-phi}-\eqref{k}, we formally assume the pair interaction potential to be a delta distribution, $v(x)=g\delta(x)$, where~$g\geq0$ is a coupling constant.
 The HFB equations then have the form